holidayextras/culture/recruitment/introduction.md

 or

-- a deployed working version of your solution, we do not mind where it is hosted, as long as we can access your submission via a url.
+- a deployed working version of your solution, we do not mind where it is hosted, as long as we can access your submission via a URL.

 To earn bonus points, you can include a Dockerfile with your repository.